call-learning/graylog-ansible-role/README.md

 ------------

 - **Only Ansible versions > 2.2.0 are supported.**
 - Java 8 - Ubuntu Xenial and up support OpenJDK 8 by default.
-For other distributions consider backports accordingly
+For other distributions consider backports accordingly.
 - [Elasticsearch][1]
 - [NGINX][2]
 - Tested on Ubuntu 16.04 / Ubuntu 18.04 / Debian 9 / Centos 7